Editorial | Fighting deadly fentanyl through legislation, policing and public awareness

 And 48 of those fatal overdoses involved fentanyl mixed with another drug, such as cocaine or methamphetamine.

-We support Cambria District Attorney Greg Neugebauer’s proposal to raise the sentencing guidelines the courts can use in cases involving individuals who traffic in fentanyl.
+We support Cambria County District Attorney Gregory Neugebauer’s proposal to raise the sentencing guidelines the courts can use in cases involving individuals who traffic in fentanyl.

 He noted that fentanyl has even been found in marijuana – just as political winds are shifting toward the possible legalization of recreational pot use in Pennsylvania.